marionettejs/backbone.marionette/docs/marionette.region.md

 If you replace the current view with a new view by calling `show`, by default it will automatically close the previous view.
-You can prevent this behavior by passing `{preventDestroy: true}` in the options parameter.
+You can prevent this behavior by passing `{preventClose: true}` in the options parameter.
 Several events will also be triggered on the views; see [Region Events And Callbacks](#region-events-and-callbacks) for details.